cyph3rms1n/MyToken-smart-contract/README.md

 # CREATE A  TOKEM  IN SOLIDITY

-This Solidity program is a simple program that demonstrates how we can crewate a token, mint it, and burn it.
+This Solidity program is a simple program that demonstrates how we can create a token, mint it, and burn it.
 The purpose of this program is to make you familier with basic functionality of the solidty programming language.

 ## Description